-About 1000 Islands Nature Center
+About 1000 Islands Environmental Center

-1000 Islands Conservancy Zone was established in 1969, by the Common Council of the City of Kaukauna.
-The purpose of this Conservancy Zone is to preserve the land in a natural state for the benefit of all citizens, with the idea of teaching good conservation practices and preservation of natural resources.
+The 1000 Islands Conservancy Zone was established in 1969 by the Common Council of the City of Kaukauna and included 240 acres of woodland and river area.
+The purpose of the Conservancy Zone is to preserve the land in a natural state for the benefit of all citizens, with the idea of teaching good conservation practices and preservation of natural resources.

 The Conservancy Zone now encompasses 350 acres and has 7.2 miles of trails which includes a one-mile trail along the Fox River.
 It also has 2,000 feet of barrier-free boardwalk.
 The hiking trails along the River have benches with wonderful views to enjoy as you rest.
 Cross country ski and snowshoe trails are in the upper woods of the Conservancy and provide recreation for hundreds of skiers and snowshoe enthusiasts each winter.
 While walking, you may see eagles, deer, and a great variety of waterfowl and birds of all kinds.